Charged current induced electron-proton scattering and the axial vector form factor: Introduction

-In this work, we perform a comprehensive study of weak charged current induced electron-proton scattering, focusing on a wide range of observables relevant to ongoing and planned experiments at the JLab, which can also be done, in principle, at MAMI.
 Weak electron-proton scattering experiments, which can be done at MAMI and JLab would provide a high precision, nuclear effect free, and theoretically clean avenue to study the axial structure of the proton.
-We have used different parameterizations for $g_1(Q^2)$, by using a conventional dipole form with varying $M_A$, the form provided by $z$-expansion in Lattice Gauge Theory, the value of the parameters provided by the MINERvA experiment using z-expansion, and also obtained from MINERvA and Lattice QCD combined analysis.
-Furthermore, we have also used a recent parameterization of $g_1(Q^2)$ by Chen and Roberts~\cite{Chen:2021guo, Chen:2022odn} which has used lattice gauge theory and is based on Poincare covariant quark-antiquark Faddeev equation.
 By directly probing the weak axial vector form factor through the electron scattering experiments, one can significantly improve our knowledge of the axial vector form factor $g_1 (Q^2)$, which would play a decisive role in resolving long-standing discrepancies in neutrino cross section measurements.
 Specifically, we obtain the total scattering cross section~($\sigma$), differential cross section~($d\sigma/dQ^2$), the longitudinal~($A_L(E_e,Q^2)$) and perpendicular~($A_P(E_e,Q^2)$) spin asymmetries of the polarized proton target, as well as the longitudinal~($P_L(E_e,Q^2)$), perpendicular~($P_P(E_e,Q^2)$), and transverse~($P_{T} (E_e,Q^2)$) components of the final nucleon polarization.
 These polarization observables provide additional and independent sensitivity to the underlying weak form factors.
 Most of the calculations are done assuming time-reversal~(T) invariance.
 However, we have also studied the effect of T violation on the polarization of the final nucleon for which the transverse component of the polarization i.e. $P_{T} (E_e, Q^2)$ in a direction perpendicular to the reaction plane is nonzero, provided the weak coupling constant $g_2(0)$ is purely imaginary.

 In view of the difficulty in preparing the transversely polarized proton target in lab, we have performed the numerical calculations for spin asymmetries of the polarized proton assuming T invariance.
 Numerical results are presented for all observables across the relevant kinematic ranges, and their sensitivities to the axial vector form factor $g_1(Q^2)$, as well as the weak electric form factor $g_2(Q^2)$ are systematically examined.
 Our results demonstrate that the combination of cross section measurements of the high-luminosity electron beams on the hydrogen target and polarization measurements may offer a relatively better framework, in comparison to using the wide energy band neutrino beam on moderate to heavy nuclear targets, for studying the axial structure of the nucleon and a feasible experiment using electron beam may provide a better insight to determine $g_{1}(Q^2)$~\cite{Ankowski:2022thw, SajjadAthar:2022pjt}.